the-turing-way/the-turing-way/book/content/remote_collaboration/checklist/checklist.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 <a name="checklist-for-organising-a-remote-meeting"></a>
-## Checklist for organising a remote meeting
+## 1. Checklist for organising a remote meeting

-<a name="#before-the-meeting"></a>
+<a name="before-the-meeting"></a>
 ### Before the meeting

 <!---<details>
   <summary>Click to expand</summary>--->

 - [ ] Identify a most suitable slot that is time zone compatible for all the members using tools like [Doodle](https://doodle.com/en/) or [when2meet](https://www.when2meet.com/)
-  + [ ] If you are planning a meeting that includes Americas/Oceania (with over 12 hours difference), consider to have two sessions, to avoid holding a meeting in very early or vary late in the day
+  + [ ] If you are planning a meeting that includes Americas/Oceania (with over 12 hours difference), consider to have two sessions to avoid holding a meeting in very early or vary late in the day
+  + [ ] Assign different chairs when holding calls in two different time zones
 - [ ] Use a standard time with a custom link like [arewemeetingyet](https://arewemeetingyet.com/) or [timeanddate.com](https://www.timeanddate.com/worldclock/fixedform.html) to different time zones when communicating
 - [ ] Set a protocol for your meeting participants (if there is not any available already), which should include basic etiquette explaining the following
-  + [ ] Is keeping the webcam and microphone on by default?
-Can they turn if off?
+  + [ ] Is keeping the webcam and microphone on recommended?
+Can they be turned off during the call?
   + [ ] Is there a password needed to join the call?
-Can they join before the host?
+Can attendees join before the host?
-  + [ ] How can they ensure privacy of their family member - like by blurring their background, or using a virtual background?
+  + [ ] How can attendees ensure privacy of their family member?
+Provide instructions for blurring their background, or using a virtual background?
-  + [ ] How will they be able to particiapte in an ongoing discussion?
-Can they raise their hand of ping the chair personally?
+  + [ ] How will attendees be able to particiapte in an ongoing discussion?
+How can they raise their hands of ask the chair personally?
-  + [ ] What kind of challenges can they face while joining the call/meeting and how they can troubleshoot them?
+  + [ ] What kind of challenges attendees may face while joining the call/meeting and how can they troubleshoot them?
 - [ ] Identify a chair and note-taker for the meeting
   + [ ] Share guidelines and protocols for chairing and note-taking
 - [ ] Decide if there will be designated speakers with presentations